The International Monetary Fund is a 189-member organization that works to stabilize the global economy.

 As a result, the IMF has been called upon more and more to provide global economic surveillance.
 It's in the best position to do so because it requires members to subject their economic policies to IMF scrutiny.
 They have also committed to policies that keep prices stable.
 For example, they agree to avoid manipulating exchange rates for an unfair competitive advantage.

 The IMF chief has been Managing Director Kristalina Georgieva since Sept.
 25, 2019.
 The Managing Director is the chief of the IMF’s 2,700 employees from 147 countries.
-She supervises four Deputy Managing Directors.
-She is Chair of the 24-member Executive Board.
+She supervises four Deputy Managing Directors and is chair of the 24-member Executive Board.

 The IMF Governance Structure begins with the IMF Governing Board which sets direction and policies.
 Its members are the finance ministers or central bank leaders of the member countries.
 They meet each year in conjunction with the World Bank.
 The International Monetary and Financial Committee meets twice a year.
 These committees review the international monetary system and make recommendations.